-My Italian traditions, and my wider European traditions, stem therefore from a melting pot of civilizations1: the Roman Empire with its tradition of wine, bread and oil; the Germanic invasions bring beer and animal fat to the table, while the Arab peoples, also converging towards the Mediterranean Sea, refuse wine and pork meat as impure foods but contribute to our diet with rice, sugar, citruses, aubergines, spinach, spices, etc. To this we need to add a pinch of the rich jewish flavors, made almost iridescent by centuries of diaspora: onions, herring, cabbage, carp, duck from the Central European jewish peoples, but also chickpeas, beans, lamb and mutton from the Middle Eastern jewish peoples.
+My Italian traditions, and my wider European traditions, stem therefore from a melting pot of civilizations1: the Roman Empire with its tradition of wine, bread, and oil; the Germanic invasions bring beer and animal fat to the table, while the Arab peoples, also converging towards the Mediterranean Sea, refuse wine and pork meat as impure foods but contribute to our diet with rice, sugar, citruses, aubergines, spinach, spices, etc. To this, we need to add a pinch of the rich Jewish flavors, made almost iridescent by centuries of diaspora: onions, herring, cabbage, carp, duck from the Central European Jewish peoples, but also chickpeas, beans, lamb, and mutton from the Middle Eastern Jewish peoples.
 The maritime republics expand trade and contacts beyond all borders and along the Silk Road and European colonial efforts connect the Old Continent to the rest of the world, completing our contemporary diet with coffee, tea, potatoes, tomatoes, etc.

 In the words of Massimo Montanari, Professor of Medieval History at Bologna University: “Food traditions are and express the culture of the people they belong to.
 They are the repository of traditions and group identity.
-Cultural identities [however] are not genetically determined; they change and redefine themselves continuously, adapting to new situations arising from the contact with different cultures and other identities. […] Identities therefore do not exist without exchange” (Montanari, 2015).
+Cultural identities [however] are not genetically determined; they change and redefine themselves continuously, adapting to new situations arising from contact with different cultures and other identities. […] Identities, therefore, do not exist without exchange” (Montanari, 2015).
 And as the brief nerdy history lecture in the previous paragraph2 shows, “the flow of ideas, products, people from one region to another, from one continent to another influenced the construction of food identities” (ibidem), so much so that in Middle Age, modern and contemporary cookbooks from all over the European continent we do find similar recipes, with even similar names.

 I am not going to conduct a detailed gastronomic analysis to come to absolute conclusions here, but I can draw some examples to prove the point from my personal experience.

-Remember when travelling was a thing?
+Remember when traveling was a thing?